 Deceased or Incapacitated Authors

-• If an author becomes incapacitated and cannot give final approval, the editorial office will make reasonable efforts to contact their next of kin.
-If no contact is possible, the author’s contribution may be recognized in the Acknowledgements section.
+If an author becomes incapacitated and cannot give final approval, reasonable efforts will be made to contact their next of kin; otherwise contribution may be recognized in Acknowledgements.

 Authorship Disputes